Julia Grabher: 2023: Maiden WTA Tour final & major debut

 Grabher made her Grand Slam tournament debut at the Australian Open, losing to 16th seed Anett Kontaveit in the first round.

 She then qualified to make her WTA 1000 debut at the Dubai Championships but again lost in the first round, this time to Leylah Fernandez.

 At the WTA 500 Charleston Open, Grabher reached the third round, defeating 10th seed Zhang Shuai, her first top-30 win, and qualifier Sachia Vickery, before losing to seventh seed Ekaterina Alexandrova.

-Entering as a lucky loser at the Madrid Open, she won her first WTA 1000-level match, defeating another lucky loser, Bulgarian Viktoriya Tomova, but lost in the second round to top seed Iga Świątek.
+Entering as a lucky loser at the 2023 Madrid Open, she won her first WTA 1000-level match, defeating another lucky loser, Bulgarian Viktoriya Tomova, but lost in the second round to top seed Iga Świątek.
 At the Italian Open, she went one step further to reach the third round of a WTA 1000 event for the first time in her career, defeating wildcard Nuria Brancaccio and upsetting 26th seed Jil Teichmann, before losing to eighth seed Daria Kasatkina.
 As a result, she moved 15 positions up in the rankings, to a new career high of world No. 74, on 22 May.

 Grabher reached her maiden WTA Tour final at the Morocco Open in Rabat, after a three-set win over Julia Riera in the semifinals.
 However, she lost the final to Lucia Bronzetti, also in three sets.
 She won her first match at the French Open defeating Arantxa Rus, before losing to sixth seed Coco Gauff.

-Making her main-draw debut at Wimbledon, Grabher lost to Danielle Collins in the first round.
+In July, Grabher made her main-draw debut at Wimbledon, but lost to Danielle Collins.

 Seeded fifth at the Hamburg European Open, she reached the second round with a three-set win over Miriam Bulgaru, before losing to Diana Shnaider.
 In August, Grabher became the first Austrian to win a title at a $100k tournament, at the ITF Maspalomas in Gran Canaria, Spain, defeating Jéssica Bouzas Maneiro in the final and climbing to world No. 54 as a result.

-A win over qualifier Wang Xiyu saw her reach the second round at the Tennis in Cleveland event where she lost to Zhu Lin.
+A win over qualifier Wang Xiyu saw her reach the second round at the 2023 Tennis in the Land in Cleveland, where she lost to Zhu Lin.

 Grabher suffered a wrist injury shortly before the US Open and was forced to end her season early.